Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 (optional) In **Select additional properties**, select any more user properties you want to send to Braze.
 If you don't select any properties here, Amplitude doesn't send any.
 These properties are sent to Braze as [Braze custom attributes](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_attributes/). _Transformed user properties aren't supported._

 !!!warning "User Forwarding Volumes"
     When Send Users is enabled, all [Amplitude Identify calls](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/) and event calls that update user properties will trigger a call to be sent to Braze, even if the updated property isn't selected in **Select additional properties**.
-This may result in high volumes of calls received by Braze.
-Check your Braze account for the charges associated with the volume of calls expected.
+This may result in high volumes of calls and properties received by Braze.
+Every included property will count against your Braze data points.
+Check your Braze account for the charges associated with the volume of calls and properties expected.

 ### Enable sync